Chege1234/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script 19 Replace all characters A and c from input to Z and e respectively script 20  removes all letters c and C from input script 21 reverses its input
+script 19 Replace all characters A and c from input to Z and e respectively script 20  removes all letters c and C from input script 21 reverses its input script 22 displays all users and their home directories, sorted by users